 FIGURE LEGENDS

 Figure 1.
 Workflow for uniform processing of data from 382 individuals and construction of AlleleDB.
 For each of the 382 individuals, (1) a diploid personal genome is first constructed using the variants from the 1000 Genomes Project.
 Next, reads from individual (2a) and pooled (2b) ChIP-seq or RNA-seq datasets are mapped onto each of the haploid genome of the diploid genome.
-In (2a), overdispersion (OD) is measured for each dataset and used to flag and segregate highly overdispersed datasets.
-(2b) The resultant datasets are pooled and the overdispersion parameter is estimated based on the pooled datasets.
-(3) Original reads (‘O’ reads) that give rise to simulated ambiguous-mapping reads (‘S’ reads) are removed from the set of aligned reads.
-(4) From the filtered read pile, the numbers of reads that map to either allele is being compared to determine if a heterozygous SNV is allele-specific.
-A statistical significance is computed (after multiple hypothesis test correction) based on the beta-binomial test using the ‘pooled’ overdispersion parameter in Step 2b to account for overdispersion.
+In (2a), overdispersion (OD) is measured for each dataset and used to flag and segregate highly overdispersed datasets (‘OD datasets’).
+(2b) The resultant datasets are pooled.
+(3) From each pooled read pile for each individual and each TF (for ChIP-seq datasets), original reads that give rise to simulated ambiguous-mapping reads are removed (‘AMB reads’).
+(4) For each filtered read pool, we estimate an overdispersion parameter and then detect allele-specific SNVs.
+For detection, we compare the read counts between the two parental chromosomes and a statistical significance is computed (after multiple hypothesis test correction) based on the beta-binomial test using the ‘pooled’ overdispersion parameter to account for overdispersion.
 All the candidate allele-specific variants are then deposited in AlleleDB database.
 Additional information, such as raw read counts of both accessible non-allele-specific and allele-specific variants, can be downloaded for further analyses.

 Figure 2.
 Comparing the effects of the binomial and beta-binomial tests in datasets with low and intermediate level of overdispersion.
 The grey bars in each plot represent the empirical allelic ratio distribution.
 For each panel 2A and 2B, the red and blue lines on the left plots represent the null (expected) allelic ratio distributions associated with the binomial and beta-binomial tests respectively.
 The red and blue bars on the right plots represent the number of allele-specific (AS) SNVs detected each the binomial and beta-binomial tests respectively.
 Figure 2A shows the plots for one of the RNA-seq datasets for the individual HG00096.
 It has a low overdispersion parameter, ρ=0.0205.
 The empirical distribution does not have heavy tails and the binomial and beta-binomial tests give very similar results.
 This differs from Figure 2B, which shows the plots for one of the RNA-seq datasets for the individual NA11894.
 Overdispersion is higher at ρ=0.1234, and the beta-binomial null distribution provides a better fit to the empirical allelic ratio distribution than the binomial distribution.
 The empirical distribution (grey bars) also show heavier tails, signifying more SNVs with allelic imbalance.